 - Minimise dieting thinking and meticulous behaviours associated with dieting for example, planning of future meals or counting kilojoules or calorie intake

-- Flexibility, compassion, loving self care
+- Flexibility, compassion, self care

 |Diet paradigm||Non Diet Paradigm|